innerr/ticat/doc/spec/mod-meta.md

 The `[args]` section defines the command's args with order.
 Abbrs definition are allowed, seperate them with "|".

-The `[env]` section defines witch keys will read or write in the command's code.
+The `[env]` section defines which keys will read or write in the command's code.
 "env-op" value could be: "read", "write", "may-read", "may-write".
 The sequence of "env-op" could be one or more value with orders, seperated by ":".
 Abbrs definition are also allowed in every path segment of the keys.